uzh/z-pool-tool/doc/ARCHITECTURE.md

 * The Right to Data Portability
 * The Right to Object
 * The Right to Avoid Automated Decision-Making
+- TODO [andy] do we have any other legal requirements?

 ## Internationalisation (i18n) and localisation (L10n)
-* EN/DE
+- The participant facing part should support German and English initially
+- The admin facing part should be English only
+- Localisation settings should be read from the browser and it should be possible to override them in the user settings

 ## Accessibility
-- TODO [andy]
+- Common best practices regarding accessibility in web development should be followed to enable everyone to participate in studies

 ## Usability
-* Primary users should be able to create a pool with sane defaults
+- Primary users should be able to create a pool with sane defaults
+- Participants should be able to register initially with just an email address and a password in order to keep the friction as low as possible
+- The part that is facing participants should work on mobile devices just as much as on desktop devices

 ## Maintanability
-- TODO small team, effectiveness long-term, mention phase planning of project
+- An engineer who knows the technology stack but not the system should be able to contribute within days
+- The system should be adaptable to changing requirements and environments

 # Constraints
 This section describes the existing constraints for the project, the products and the people involved.

-- TODO Time, budget and resources.
+## Time, budget and resources
+- TODO [andy] Timeline?
+- TODO [andy] Budget?
+- TODO [andy] Engineers?
+- TODO [andy] Testers?

+## Peripheral Systems
-- TODO Approved technology lists and technology constraints.
+- TODO [andy] SMS Gateway?
-- TODO Existing systems and integration standards.
-(SMS gateway, E-Mail, Slack, ...)
-- TODO Size of the software development team.
+- TODO [andy] SMTP Server?
-- TODO Skill profile of the software development team.
+- TODO [andy] Webhooks?

 # Principles
-This section describes high-level principles that guide the development of the architecture.
+This section discusses high-level principles that guide the development of the architecture.

-- TODO Architectural layering strategy. (monolith, CQRS)
+- The system is divided in two sub-systems: One that deals with Commands and one that deals with Queries
+- Keep the amount of customly written JavaScript at a minimum
+- Separate pure code that has no side-effects from code that has side-effects
+- Declarative & functional core, imperative shell
+- Separate generic infrastructure components from domain components
+- Use module interfaces to achieve information hiding
+- Put as many business rules into pure code as possible
+- Prefer end-to-end testing to unit tests
-- No business logic in views.
+- No business logic in views
-- No database access in views.
+- No database access in views
-- Use of module interfaces. (information hiding)
-- Never use an ORM.
-- Async
+- Don't use an ORM but write SQL queries by hand in order to have full control over the queries
+- Don't block when doing I/O
-- High cohesion, low coupling.
+- High cohesion, low coupling
-- A little copying is better than the wrong abstraction.
+- A little copying is better than the wrong abstraction
-- Ensure all components are stateless (e.g. to ease scaling).
+- Ensure all components are stateless, the only stateful part it the persistence layer
-- Never use stored procedures.
-- Common approaches for error handling, logging, etc.
-- CLI first, UI second

 # Software Architecture
 This section describes the big picture of the software containers & components and their interactions.